 If you’re looking to install eco-friendly bamboo flooring in your home or workplace, you’ll probably come across frequent references to the baseboard and shoe molding (or its close cousin, quarter round).
 These products are essential for creating a perfectly finished look for your floors.

 We’ve put together a list of answers to some frequently asked questions about installing bamboo floor moldings and trim, baseboard, shoe molding, and quarter-round when wrapping up your flooring installation.

 Why Do I Need Baseboard and Shoe Molding For My Bamboo Floors?

 Shoe molding and baseboard moldings are more than just a pretty face.
 It’s important to leave an expansion gap of at least ¼ – ½ inch around the perimeter of your floor when installing hardwood flooring because all wood expands and contracts with the seasons.
-This includes around all solid fixtures such as kitchen islands and wall columns, as well as door frames.
+This includes around all solid fixtures such as kitchen islands and wall columns, and door frames.
 The gap allows the flooring to expand and contract with different temperatures and humidity levels.

-Baseboards (aka wall base) are decorative accessories that are installed around the perimeter of a room to hide the expansion gaps, and they’re often paired with quarter round or shoe molding to ensure those gaps are completely hidden.
-If you’re installing bamboo flooring in a newly built property, then baseboards may be all that you need to fully cover the gap.
+Baseboards (aka wall base) are decorative accessories installed around a room’s perimeter to hide the expansion gaps.
+They’re often paired with quarter round or shoe molding to ensure those gaps are completely hidden.
+If you’re installing bamboo flooring in a newly built property, then baseboards may be all that you need to cover the gap fully.

 For renovation projects, you may find that the baseboard is already installed before fitting the floor.
-In these cases, the expansion gap will sometimes be between the baseboard and the edge of the flooring.
+In these cases, the expansion gap will sometimes be between the baseboard and the flooring edge.
 Shoe molding (aka quarter round) is used to hide this gap in the most discreet and visually pleasing way possible.

-Here’s a diagram which slows how baseboards and moldings are applied to hide the expansion gap:
+Here’s a diagram that slows how baseboards and moldings are applied to hide the expansion gap:

 What Do I Attach the Shoe Molding and Baseboard To?